AriFordsham/GHCWiki/welcome.md

 Note that Phabricator and GitLab have quite different models for handling patches.
-Under Phabricator a Differential is a single patch with no further structure; larger changes are broken up by way of dependent differentials.
+Under Phabricator a Differential is a single patch with no further structure; larger changes can be composed of multiple dependent Differentials.

 Under GitLab's model a merge request is a git branch consisting of one or more patches.
 Larger changes can be handled in one of two ways: